-The WEEELABEX normative requirements lay down measures related to the protection of the environment and human health and safety through the prevention and mitigation of the adverse impacts of collection, storage and handling of waste electrical and electronic equipment (WEEE).
-It defines both technical and management requirements for operators, which can be integrated into other management requirements and assist organisations achieving demands with respect to correct handling of WEEE.
+The WEEELABEX normative requirements lay down measures related to the protection of the environment and human health and safety through the prevention and mitigation of the adverse impacts of logistics of waste electrical and electronic equipment (WEEE).
+It defines both technical and management requirements for operators, which can be integrated into other management requirements and assist organisations achieving demands with respect to logistics operations.

 Compliance with the WEEELABEX normative requirements cannot infer immunity from legal obligations.
 This normative document is not intended to create trade barriers nor to increase or decrease an organisation's legal obligations.
-It is intended that this normative document will apply to all types and sizes of organisations and accommodate diverse geographical, cultural and social conditions.
+It is intended that it will apply to all types and sizes of organisations and accommodate diverse geographical, cultural and social conditions.

-The structure of the normative document is in accordance with the general rules for the structure and drafting of normative documents.
+The structure of the normative document is in accordance to the general rules for the structure and drafting of normative documents.
 Clauses 1, 2, and 3 introduce and format the document.
-Clause 4 refers to the administrative and organisational principles for all operators.
-Clause 5 covers the technical requirements of the activities at the collection facilities.
+Clause 4 refers to administrative and organisational principles.
+Clause 5 covers the technical requirements of the activities at the logistic facilities.